UK house price latest 2024: what's happening to property values near you

 Nationwide

-“Providing the economy continues to recover steadily, as we expect, housing market activity is likely to strengthen gradually as affordability constraints ease through a combination of modestly lower interest rates and earnings outpacing house price growth.”
+“Providing the economy continues to recover steadily, housing market activity is likely to continue to strengthen gradually.”

 PROMOTION